 In order to earn CMTE credits approved by the Certification Board of Music Therapists, follow the instructions below to submit (1) the required written CMTE assignments, (2) the CMTE Course Evaluation Form required by CBMT, and (3) your CMTE fee.
 You must keep a copy of your packet on file.

 Step 1.
 Complete the assignments required for CMTE credit as instructed in each course.

 Step 2.
-Submit the required assignments via email, copying and pasting them directly in the body of an email message sent to these two addresses: Dellinda@MusicWorksPublications.com and CathyKnoll@MusicWorksPublications.com with a Cc to yourself.
+Submit the required assignments via email with a Cc to yourself to these two addresses: Dellinda@MusicWorksPublications.com and CathyKnoll@MusicWorksPublications.com.

 Step 4.
-Copy and paste your assignments directly into the body of the email.
-Only attach documents if absolutely necessary.
-If your assignments are long, you may spread them across any number of email messages, adding a phrase to the message and to the subject line of your email, e.g. “CMTE + Knoll + Assessments + assignment #1 of 4.”
+Copy and paste your assignments directly into the body of the email or attach a document to the email.
+If your assignments are long, you may spread them across any number of email messages, adding a phrase to the message and to the subject line of your email, e.g. “CMTE + Knoll + Assessments + 2016 + assignment #1 of 3.”

 2. Submitting CMTE Course Evaluation Form required by CBMT